 - 67. I went to a few school day trips.
 Some with Nick Ridley and some with Dr Coshan who was a biology teacher.
 He was a climber and a bird watcher.
 I went to some of his bird watching trips. - 68.
 In 1981, when I would have been fifteen, I went with other boys to Whitehouse near West Linton.
 This was a cottage owned by ECG He had something to do with the governing board of Edinburgh Academy and was highly thought of at Fettes.
-I had encountered ECG on a couple of occasions.
-Another teacher, Mike Macintosh-Reid took us to his cottage and ECG ECG arrived later around the time we were having supper. - 69.
+I had encountered ECG CG CG< - 69.
 At bedtime there were about six of us in bunk beds in a room.
 At some point through the night, when we were supposed to be asleep, I was aware of someone coming into the room.
 I immediately panicked and instinctively rolled myself into a ball and pretended I was asleep.
 I have a vague memory of people coming in and out through the night.
 I don't know who it was that was coming in and out but nothing happened to me.
 I just felt very anxious.